Five00lbCat/dialogflow-cx-automation/README.md

 # Dialogflow CX Bulk Flow Automation

-A production-ready automation system that converts CSV-formatted conversation flows into fully configured Dialogflow CX agents.
+A production-ready automation system that converts CSV-formatted conversations into fully configured Dialogflow CX flows.
 Designed to eliminate hundreds of hours of manual configuration work, the system provides error-tolerant, scalable infrastructure for conversational AI deployment.

 ---